bodiem13/Relo/00_CANVAS_SUBMISSION/team046final/README.txt

 ------------

 1. Check to ensure you have docker installed.
 If it is not installed, please install it.
 Once installed, start docker.
-2. Download the docker image by using the following link (note, it may take some time): https://drive.google.com/drive/folders/1fLpTlLICH0b0PzTqubKvYd0obrnpSyfj?usp=sharing
+2. Use the following link: https://drive.google.com/drive/folders/1fLpTlLICH0b0PzTqubKvYd0obrnpSyfj?usp=sharing
+	 - This link will bring you to the Docker image.
+Download the Docker image named relodemo.tar.

 EXECUTION